noelkronenberg/imi-thesis/corr_utils/README.md

 # CORR Utils

+> Note that this is a copy of the original CORR-Utils package (housed in a separate repository for continuous development).
+It has been added to the ```imi-thesis``` repository for reference.

 This (for now local) package contains utilities for working with the CORR.
 It makes use of the minimal package structure as defined [here](https://python-packaging.readthedocs.io/en/latest/minimal.html).

-> If questions or requests arise, please contact [Noel Kronenberg](mailto:noel.kronenberg@charite.de).

 ## Structure